 LRP protects an insured’s investment should prices drop before the livestock get to market while preserving the upside potential.
 Livestock covered under this insurance are: fed cattle, feeder cattle, swine and lamb.
 For additional information, see proag.com/livestock

 The current price that a commodity can be purchased or sold.

 The payment the insured receives if the crop produced is less than what was guaranteed by the crop insurance policy.

 The steps a loss adjuster takes when a loss or damage is reported by the insured.
-During a claim, an adjuster will gather facts, follow procedures, apply factors and formulas to calculate the indemnity or amount the farmer receives.
+During a claim, an adjuster gathers facts, follows procedures, applies factors and formulas to calculate the indemnity or amount the farmer receives.

 Loss Adjustment Factor – LAF